May 29, 2019

 At Mattr we do not believe that any one party can solve the challenges of the digital world alone.
 This drives us to work with parties globally and locally, propelled by the belief that the power of the collective will provide breakthroughs that will allow us to solve some of the real challenges in the internet model that we are all experiencing today.

 SF: Please describe your demo at IIW.
 What was the most exciting part of the demo?

 TL: Interoperability is the technical expression of collaboration, so the most significant aspect of our demo was being able to show how three different solutions can interact for the purposes of validating digital identity.

-In our demo we showed how a portal created by the Government of British Columbia (BCGov) could successfully issue IIW attendance credentials to two mobile wallets – one created by Mattr and another by Streetcred.
+In our demo we showed how a portal created by the Government of British Columbia (BCGov) could successfully issue IIW attendance credentials to two mobile wallets – one created by Mattr and another by Streetcred ID (now named Trinsic).
 Once in possession of a credential, IIW attendees could use it to open a Mattr lockbox and prove that they were bona fide delegates.